 tine set with the parameter ilev.
 Note.
-Different thresho 'AGGR_FILTER' 'AGGR_THRESH' 'AGGR_ORD' what neter ilev.
+Different thresho 'AGGR_FILTER' 'AGGR_THRESH' 'AGGR_ORD' what eter ilev.
 Note.
-Different thresholds at different levels, such as those used in [25, Section 5.1], can be character(len=) real(kind_parameter) character(len=) DATA TYPE ch as those used i 'NOFILTER' 'FILTER' $\mathrm{number} \in [0,1]$ Any real DEGREE' 'NATURAL' val n [25, Section 5.
-'NOFILTER' 0.05 NATURAL, DEFAULT .1], can be easily set by invoking the rou- (see (4) in Section 4.2). prolongator: filtered or unfiltered Matrix used in computing the smoothed the note at the bottom of this table. gorithm, see (3) in Section 4.2.
+Different thresholds at different levels, such as those used in [25, Section 5.1], can be character(len=) real(kind_parameter) character(len=) DATA TYPE ch as those used in NOFILTER 'FILTER' $number \in [0,1]$ Any real DEGREE' 'NATURAL' val n [25, Section 5.
+NOFILTER 0.01 'NATURAL' DEFAULT .1], can be easily set by invoking the rou- (see (5) in Section 4.2). prolongator: filtered or unfiltered Matrix used in computing the smoothed the note at the bottom of this table. gorithm, see (3) in Section 4.2.
 See also The threshold θ in the aggregation al- the nodes in the matrix graph. ing or sorted by descending degrees of gation algorithm: either natural order- Initial ordering of indices for the aggre- COMMENTS what DATA TYPE val DEFAULT COMMENTS 'COARSE_MAT' character(len=) 'DIST' 'REPL' Coarsest matrix layout: distributed among the pro- 'REPL' cesses or replicated on each of them.
 'COARSE_SOLVE' character(len=) , MUMPS, See Note.
-Solver used at the coarsest level: sequential LU , UMF, from MUMPS, UMFPACK, or SuperLU (plus tri- 'SLU' angular solve); distributed LU from MUMPS or 'SLUDIST' SuperLU_Dist (plus triangular solve); point-Jacobi, ,JACOBI, hybrid Gauss-Seidel or block-Jacobi. , gg, Note that UMF and SLU require the coarsest matrix 'BJAC' to be replicated, SLUDIST, JACOBI, GS and BJAC re- quire it to be distributed, MUMPS can be used with either a replicated or a distributed matrix.
-When any of the previous solvers is specified, the matrix layout is set to a default value which allows the use value UMFPACK and SuperLU_Dist are available only in double precision.
-'COARSE_SUBSOLVE' character(len=) ,ITN, See Note.
-Solver for the diagonal blocks of the coarse matrix, ,ILUT, in case the block Jacobi solver is chosen as coarsest- , WITO, level solver: $LU(p)$, $LU(p,t)$, $MILU(p)$, LU from , MUMPS, MUMPS, SuperLU or UMFPACK (plus triangular 'SLU' solve).
-Note that UMFPACK and SuperLUDist , UMF, are available only in double precision.
+Solver used at the coarsest level: sequential LU , UMF , from MUMPS, UMFPACK, or SuperLU (plus tri- 'SLU' angular solve); distributed LU from MUMPS or 'SLUDIST' SuperLU_Dist (plus triangular solve); point-Jacobi, 'JACOBI' hybrid Gauss-Seidel or block-Jacobi. , gg, Note that UMF and SLU require the coarsest matrix 'BJAC' to be replicated, SLUDIST, JACOBI, GS and BJAC re- quire it to be distributed, and MUMPS can be used with either a replicated or a distributed matrix.
+When any of the previous solvers is specified, the matrix layout is set to a default value which allows the use of the solver (see Remark 3, p.
+24).
+Note also that UMFPACK and SuperLU_Dist are avail- able only in double precision.
+'COARSE_SUBSOLVE' character(len=) , ITN, See Note.
+Solver for the diagonal blocks of the coarse matrix, ,ITNI, in case the block Jacobi solver is chosen as coarsest- , WITO, level solver: ILU (p) , ILU (p,t) , MILU (p) , LU from 'MUMPS' MUMPS, SuperLU or UMFPACK (plus triangular 'STN' solve).
+Note that UMFPACK and SuperLUDist , UMF , are available only in double precision.
+TOUVOD J - TI J- CI - T-IN בייייים מיייים המייים ביייים היייים המייים המיי ביי דוני דו 1 1 £-11 double precision version - UMF if installed, then MUMPS if installed, then SLU if installed, ILU otherwise.
 Note.
-Defaults for COARSE_SOI SUBSOLVE a re chosen in WE and COARSE_SUBSOLVE are chosen in the following order:
+Defaults for COARSE_SOLVE and COARSE_SUBSOLVE are chosen in the following order: single precision version - MUMPS if installed, then SLU if installed, ILU otherwise;